Funding system for further education: 24+ advanced learning loans

 - more advice and guidance to support people considering learning

-- more money - £50 million to help learners with costs such as childcare
+- more money - £50 million to help learners with costs, for example childcare

 In 2010, we set out how we thought the FE and skills learning system would need to reform.
 In December 2011 we published New challenges, new chances.
 This set out how we intended to support FE and the skills learning system for learners aged 19+ in England.

-We surveyed a cross-section of learners.
-74% of people we spoke to said they’d consider doing a course after the new loans came in.
+We surveyed a cross-section of learners and 74% of people we spoke to said they’d consider doing a course after the new loans came in.

-We’ve run a number of impact assessments to see how our proposals will affect FE and FE learners:
+We’ve run the following impact assessments to see how our proposals will affect further education:

 - 24+ advanced learning loans: regulatory impact assessment